Framework for liquid crystal based particle models: Extension to bixial nematic as ellipsoid field

-Let us now focus on the vacuum behavior: for $D\approx \textrm{diag}(\Lambda_1,\Lambda_2,\Lambda_3)$.
-Thermally it should also contain tiny perturbations, which might correspond to dark energy/matter concept in analogy to 2.7K cosmic microwave background radiation.
+Let us now focus on the $D\approx \textrm{diag}(\Lambda_1,\Lambda_2,\Lambda_3)$ vacuum behavior.
+Thermally it should also contain tiny perturbations, which might correspond to dark energy/matter in analogy to 2.7K cosmic microwave background radiation.